BIG-MAP/BattINFO/README.md

 When opening BattINFO.ttl in Protégé, the correct version of emmo-inferred will be downloaded and imported.

+In python, the ontology can be handled with the pacakge [EMMOntoPy][2] (formerly EMMO-python).
+This package can be installed with `pip install emmontopy` (not to be confused with ontopy pn pypi).

-In EMMO-python, correct import is obtained with:
+Correct import is obtained with:

 ```python
 from ontopy import get_ontology